-Criteria Evidence M/GP Criteria Met Comment 23.1 The service has printed information on: - type and style of service(s) provided - for whom the service is appropriate - referral procedure1 М 23.2 The service has evidence that referrals are processed in accordance with procedure on: - timescales for response - staff responsibilities М 23.3 Those for whom the service is inappropriate are provided with information on relevant services and provided with support during the referral process. М 23.4 All service user referrals are recorded by monitoring information which includes: - source of referral - service personal details (incl. case history, key contacts) - action to be taken (with identified staff responsibilities and timescales) - outcome of referral M 23.5 Referrals are confirmed in writing to the referral service if required. М 23.6 There are established procedures for monitoring and evaluating compliance with the above standards for referral effectiveness. М
+1110 301 vice provides an erriclent and effective response to attrefer a T 1 1 r Criteria Evidence M/GP Criteria Met Comment 23.1 The service has printed information on: - type and style of service(s) provided - for whom the service is appropriate - for whom the service is inappropriate - referral procedure M 23.2 The service has evidence that referrals are processed in accordance with procedure on: - timescales for response - staff responsibilities М 23.3 Those for whom the service is inappropriate are provided with information on relevant services and provided with support during the referral process. М 23.4 All service user referrals are recorded by monitoring information which includes: - source of referral - service personal details (incl. case history, key contacts) - action to be taken (with identified staff responsibilities and timescales) - outcome of referral М 23.5 Referrals are confirmed in writing to the referral service if required. М 23.6 There are established procedures for monitoring and evaluating compliance with the above standards for referral effectiveness. М